 Yes, her shell is hard and will not "pop" back to the round shape it should be.

-You name it!
 If an item has any loops or openings it isn't difficult for an animal to get into trouble.
 The trapped animal often panics, making things worse.
-Since animals don't have the same dexterity like people do, it's difficult for them to get out of entanglements.
+Since animals don't have the same dexterity as people, it's difficult for them to get out of entanglements.

-Fishing line is another significant hazard, especially since it's often invisible.
+Fishing line is a significant hazard, especially since it's often invisible.
 Entangled animals do not usually survive long—they either starve, or are quickly eaten by predators.

-What can I do to keep this from happening again?
+What can I do to help keep this from happening?

 - Clean up waterways with help from Adopt-a-River!